pestphp/docs/test-dependencies.md

    Tests:  2 passed
 ```

-Nonetheless, if the `parent` test fails, the `child` test will be bypassed, accompanied by a message that is easy to understand for the user.
+If the `parent` test fails, the `child` test will be bypassed and an informative message will be displayed in your test results.

 ```php
 test('parent', function () {